-The Procurement Act 2023 is set to usher in over a dozen new notices when it goes live this October.
+The Procurement Act 2023 is set to usher in over a dozen new notices when it goes live in February 2025.

 Two of those notices - Planned Procurement Notices and Preliminary Market Engagement Notices - specifically pertain to the pre-tender part of the procurement process.